List of RWBY characters: Atlesian Military

 The special operative in charge in Argus.
 Cordovin is a prideful and arrogant woman who looks down on all non-Atlesians, and is emotionally unstable, especially when provoked.
 Upon meeting the group of heroes, she refuses to allow any of them to go to Atlas, except for Weiss.
 She also has a bad history with Maria.
-When the group tries to steal a military airship, Cordovin overreacts by piloting a giant mech called the Colossus to attack them but ultimately loses after Ruby destroys the mech's cannon.
-In the volume finale, Cordovin finishes off the Leviathan after Ruby freezes it, and then allows the group to continue to Atlas.
+When the group tries to steal a military airship, Cordovin overreacts by piloting a giant mech called the Colossus to attack them but ultimately loses after Ruby destroys the mech's cannon, she ultimately lets the heroes leave for Atlas after they helped defend the city against the Grimm.

 Cordovin alludes to the nursery rhyme, "There was an Old Woman Who Lived in a Shoe".